Kenya battles to stop the 'goons and guns' as fears of political violence grow - MyJoyOnline

 The assault was captured on CCTV.
 Within hours, the footage was everywhere.

-The police are still investigating but the senator said this was not a robbery.
-Rather, he alleged, it was politically motivated as he was asked by the attackers why he was not supporting the president's re-election bid.
+The police are still investigating, but the senator said this was not a robbery.
+Rather, he alleged, it was politically motivated, as the attackers asked him why he was not supporting the president's re-election bid.

 The nationwide outcry that followed the assault forced Kenya's parliament to summon the country's top security chiefs.